 Many public service fields face major workforce shortages in the coming years.
 For many new employees in these professions, low starting salaries and low wage growth make repaying student debt a daunting obstacle.
 For example:

-- Nurses and other healthcare workers: The Health Resources and Services Administration projected that the nation’s nursing shortage would grow to more than one million nurses by 2020.
+- Nurses and other healthcare workers: The Health Resources and Services Administration projected that the nation’s nursing shortage would grow to more than by 2020.
 The demand for nurse practitioners and other advanced practice nurses –professions that typically require graduate degrees – is projected to by more than 25 percent by 2025.

-- Police officers: Prior to the start of the recession, starting salaries for entry-level local police officers were as low as $26,600 per year in the smallest jurisdictions and the average overall salary was $40,500, according to the .
+- Police officers: Prior to the start of the recession, starting salaries for entry-level local police officers were as low as $26,600 per year in the smallest jurisdictions and the average overall salary was $40,500, according to the Bureau of Justice Statistics .
 Since 2008, state and local budget cuts have in law enforcement agencies across the country, contributing to the financial strain for new and aspiring police officers with student debt.

 - Social workers: As baby boomers get older, the demand for is expected to increase, requiring 161,000 new positions by 2020, according to the Bureau of Labor Statistics.
 Because social workers often have advanced degrees, the prospect of rising student debt may be particularly challenging.
 Recipients of graduate degrees in social work graduated with an average of $35,516 in student loan debt, according to the , pursuing an occupation with an average starting salary of just $32,000.

 - Firefighters, EMTs, and paramedics: As a growing share of new firefighters enter the workforce with post-secondary education, the median salary for firefighters and other protective service workers is $29,205 and $31,900 for EMTs and paramedics, according to the U.S. Census Bureau.